jjfiv/cs145-f2020/src/index.md

 ## Waiver Policy

 Juniors and Seniors are by waiver in this course in order to prioritize those using it as a gateway to the Major.
 Anyone with interest will be allowed to take the course, limited only by not wanting to overwhelm the course staff (ASIs, TAs, etc.).

+## Syllabus

+See more detailed information about the course in the [online syllabus](/syllabus.html).